Automated event generation for S-wave quarkonium and leptonium production in NRQCD and NRQED

 \section{Benchmark processes and validation}

-In this section, we benchmark our LO implementation by comparing its predictions for various observables across multiple processes in $e^+ e^-$ and $pp$ collisions with the corresponding results from \helaconia~\cite{Shao:2012iz,Shao:2015vga}.
-The comparison encompasses processes with single and multiple quarkonium final states, as well as quarkonium production in association with SM elementary particles.
+In this section, we benchmark our LO implementation by comparing its numerical results for various observables across multiple processes in $e^+ e^-$ and $pp$ collisions with the corresponding results from \helaconia~\cite{Shao:2012iz,Shao:2015vga}.
+The comparisons include processes with single and multiple quarkonium final states, as well as quarkonium production in association with SM elementary particles.
 Our aim is to validate our calculations and assess their consistency with other established tools.
-This benchmarking provides an important cross check, ensuring the reliability of our predictions for the applications discussed in the following two sections.
+This benchmarking provides an important cross check, ensuring the reliability of our results for the applications discussed in the following two sections.

 In the first instance, we performed a cross check of our implementation using \mgshort\ in its \textit{standalone mode}.
 Such a comparison is carried out at the level of the square of the helicity amplitude averaged (summed) over the initial-state (final-state) particle colours/helicities for a randomly generated physical phase-space point by \texttt{Rambo}~\cite{Kleiss1986RAMBO}.
 In summary, this mode returns the quantity